xuankimtran/docs-1/pages/katalon-studio/docs/katalon-studio-overview.md

 ### Extend Katalon Studio

 There are more features to discover in Katalon Studio.
 You can install plugins from the [Katalon Store](https://store.katalon.com/) and integrate with other tools like Jira, Git, Azure DevOps, Kobiton, etc. You can also create your own custom keywords or build private plugins and bring your automated test to the next level.
-To learn more about our unique capabilities, see [Supported Technologies](https://docs.katalon.com/katalon-studio/docs/product-availability-matrix.html).
+See [Introduction to Custom Keywords](https://docs.katalon.com/katalon-studio/docs/introduction-to-custom-keywords.html) and [Create your first Katalon Studio plugin](https://docs.katalon.com/katalon-store/docs/publisher/create-plugin.html).

 ### Troubleshoot and support